 Stay nearby at the Jiminy Peak Mountain Resort, with an on-site adventure park, restaurant, and hot tub.

 11. Plimoth Patuxet Museum (formerly Plymouth Plantation)

 The Plimoth Patuxet Museum, formerly the Plymouth Plantation, is a fantastic learning experience for people of all ages!
 This museum tells the complicated history of the Pilgrims and the Native Americans during the 17th Century and beyond.

 At Historic Patuxet, visitors will step inside a “wetu” and learn about the home life of the Wampanoag in the 17th Century.
 You’ll also see a live demonstration of making a “mishoon” or dug-out canoe.
 There are also opportunities to learn about the Wampanoag diet and see the gardeners growing corn and squash at work.

 The 17th Century English Village depicts life as a Pilgrim family, from gardening to games and even a muster drill.
 Visitors can then watch the miller make delicious cornmeal when they stop at the Grist mill.
 The Grist mill is an authentic working mill, fulfilling orders for cornmeal, grits, and flour!

 Museumgoers can also see the full-scale reproduction of the Mayflower when they visit Mayflower II.
 This ship is listed on the National Register of Historic Places and is where guests learn about the long, challenging journey that started a new nation.

-The Plimoth Patuxet Museum is a fantastic learning experience for all ages, whether you’re 5 or 95.
-There is so much history to learn about the early settlers and the Native Americans, you must put this museum on your itinerary!
+The Plimoth Patuxet Museum is a fantastic learning experience for all ages, whether 5 or 95.
+There is so much history to learn about the early settlers and the Native Americans.
+You must put this museum on your itinerary!

 See Related: Best Things to Do in Nantucket, Massachusetts